MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 ### To continue a dialog

-To continue a dialog, call the *continue dialog* method.
-The continue method will always continue the topmost dialog on the stack (the active dialog), if there is one.
-If the continued dialog ends, control is passed to the parent context which continues within the same turn.

-Use the step context's *values* property to persist state between turns.
+Within a waterfall dialog, use the step context's *values* property to persist state between turns.
 Any value added to this collection in a previous turn is available in subsequent turns.
 See the [Create advanced conversation flow using branches and loops](bot-builder-dialog-manage-complex-conversation-flow.md) how-to for example code.

 ### To end a dialog

-The *end dialog* method ends a dialog by popping it off the stack and returns an optional result to the parent context (such as the dialog that called it, or the bot's turn handler).
+Within a waterfall dialog, use the *end dialog* method to end a dialog by popping it off the stack.
+The _end dialog_ method can return an optional result to the parent context (such as the dialog that called it, or the bot's turn handler).
 This is most often called from within the dialog to end the current instance of itself.

 You can call the end dialog method from anywhere you have a dialog context, but it will appear to the bot that it was called from the current active dialog.